Bankart and Hill Sachs Lesions

 Traumatic shoulder instability is most commonly seen where the ball comes out the front of the socket, called anterior instability, and can cause injury to the shoulder joint on the humerus (ball) as well as on the glenoid (socket).
 Injuries such as a collision or a fall onto an outstretched arm are common mechanisms for traumatic instability.
 Anterior instability in the shoulder refers to a spectrum of abnormality, from subtle shifting motions called subluxations to more severe complete dislocations can tear tissues and ligaments and even cause fractures (breaks) to the bones.
 A detailed assessment of the bone and soft tissue anatomy is important if you have been diagnosed with anterior instability due to the potential for worsening damage to the shoulder joint and increasingly debilitating symptoms if left untreated.

 Surgical treatment for anterior instability has evolved over the last few decades, from historically open and invasive surgery to most cases of anterior instability treated successful with more minimally invasive arthroscopy.
-Despite the overwhelming success and return to sport and activity with arthroscopic surgery, sometimes an open procedure is best, and it may be helpful to treat with a surgeon such as Dr. Obermeyer who is capable of offering all surgical options for anterior instability so he can guide you to the treatment that is best for your condition.
+Despite the overwhelming success and return to sport and activity with arthroscopic surgery, sometimes an open procedure is best, and it may be helpful to treat with a shoulder surgeon such as Dr. Obermeyer who is capable of offering all surgical options for anterior instability so he can guide you to the treatment that is best for your condition.

 During an anterior shoulder dislocation, the front (anteroinferior) capsule and labrum is torn off from the front of the socket when the ball comes out.
 This injury is known as a Bankart lesion and is the most commonly observed soft tissue injury after subluxation or dislocation.
 The normal “bumper” effect of the labrum is gone with a Bankart lesion and the sealing effect of the labrum and ligaments are diminished when a Bankart lesion occurs.
 This lesion, when diagnosed, leaves the shoulder with a notable reduction in stability and leaves it prone to dislocating again.